PRIDE-Archive/PGConverter/README.md

 Primarily this tool is powered by the [ms-data-core-api](https://github.com/PRIDE-Utilities/ms-data-core-api) library to read/write files.

 ## Minimum requirements
-Java 1.8
+* Java 1.8
-dual-core CPU
+* A dual-core CPU
-2+ GB RAM for complex mzIdentML files.
+* 2+ GB RAM for complex mzIdentML files.

 ## Instructions
 1. Download the zip archive file.